mpizzaca/lighthouse-web-notes/Week_1/Day_2/Function_Expression_Declaration.md

 ## Summary
-- Should always use Function Expressions, with the exception of exporting functions in React (as you can use `export default` in one line with Function Declaration only)
+- Should always use Function Expressions, with the exception of exporting functions in React (as you can use `export default` in one line with Function Declarations only)